-Excluding termination fees, FFO basic and diluted per Unit would be \$0.14 and AFFO basic and diluted per Unit would be \$0.14 and \$0.13, respectively.
-AFFO basic and diluted payout ratio would be 110%.
+Excluding termination fees, Q2-2022 FFO and AFFO basic and diluted per Unit would be \$0.13 and YTD-2022 FFO and AFFO basic and diluted per Unit would be \$0.27.
+Q2-2022 AFFO basic and diluted payout ratio would be 112% and YTD-2022 AFFO basic and diluted payout ratio would be 111%.

-In Q1-2022, the REIT completed 29,800 square feet of new leases with a weighted average lease term of 8.0 years across Ontario, Nova Scotia and New Brunswick.
-During the quarter, the REIT renewed 123,500 square feet with a weighted average lease term of 4.9 years and a 3.8% increase in base rents over expiring rental rates.
-The REIT has experienced positive momentum in leasing activity resulting in longer lease terms and higher increases in base rents over expiring rates.
-Overall, the weighted average lease term for new leases and renewals and replacements increased to 5.5 years in Q1-2022 compared to 4.8 years in Q4-2021.
+The REIT continues to demonstrate stability by continuing the positive momentum in leasing activity from the previous quarter.
+In Q2-2022, the REIT completed 25,400 square feet of new leases with a weighted average lease term of 7.9 years, which included 12,000 square feet of expansion space with existing tenants in Nova Scotia and Ontario.
+The REIT also renewed and replaced 150,700 square feet with a weighted average lease term of 4.4 years and a 5.5% increase in base rents over expiring rental rates.
+In YTD-2022, the REIT achieved a 4.7% increase in base rents over expiring rates and included 157,000 square feet of government tenant renewals with a weighted average lease term of 4.1 years.